-Now that you've gone through the whole tortuous process of getting Newstart Allowance you don't want to lose it.
+Now that you've gone through the whole tortuous process of getting Newstart Allowance, you don't want to lose it.
 Here's what you have to do.

-If you don't complete this 'Activity Test' Centrelink can 'suspend' you and give you a penalty.
-However, you should not be suspended if a requirement is unreasonable for you, or if you have 'reasonable excuse' for not complying.
+If you don't complete the Activity Test properly, Centrelink can 'suspend' you and give you a penalty.
+However, you should not be suspended if a requirement is unreasonable for you, or if you have a 'reasonable excuse' for not complying.

-becoming 'voluntarily unemployed' (resigning from your job) or being sacked due to misconduct;
+- becoming 'voluntarily unemployed' (resigning from your job) or being sacked due to misconduct;

-not taking reasonable steps to find work;
+- not taking reasonable steps to find work;

-not attending a job interview or a suitable course;
+- not attending a job interview or a suitable course;

-rejecting a suitable job offer; or
+- rejecting a suitable job offer; or

-not declaring earnings correctly.
+- not declaring earnings correctly.